computationalstylistics/stylo/README.md

 This package provides a number of functions, supplemented by a GUI, to perform various analyses in the field of computational stylistics, authorship attribution, etc.

+Refer to the [Computational Stylistics Group webpage](https://computationalstylistics.github.io/), especially the subpage [Projects](https://computationalstylistics.github.io/projects/), to get some ideas about possible applications of the package `stylo`.